YunongPan/irt_hiwi_test/README.md

 # irt_hiwi_ws
-Workshop for IRT HiWi test tim redick.
+Workshop for IRT HiWi test.

 ## Installation
 1. Open a terminal and clone this repository.